 - Kumar2003rep - radioprotective effect of ginseng (mouse).

 - Verma2011arh - Improvement of the blood picture after irradiation with P. ginseng extract (mouse).

-- Kim1998pgp - P. ginseng effective against the loss of hair from the irradiation (mouse).
+- Kim1998pgp - P. ginseng effective against the loss of irradiation hair (mouse).

-- The ginseng extract protects against mutagenic and carcinogenic effects of in vitro ( Rhee1991imt ) and in vivo ( Kim1993vra ) radiation , as well as nervous system damage, digestive epithelial damage and cellular apoptosis ( Kim2001mrr ).
+- Ginseng extract protects against mutagenic and carcinogenic effects of in vitro ( Rhee1991imt ) and in vivo ( Kim1993vra ) radiation as well as nervous system damage, digestive epithelial damage and cell apoptosis ( Kim2001mrr ).
 All three studies were positive for diethyldithiocarbamate.

-- Zhang1987mrr - Ginseng is best protected as a phytocomplex, the total extract is more effective than any fraction.
+- Zhang1987mrr - Ginseng is best protected as a phytomegalplex, the total extract is more effective than any fraction.

 - Lee2006ivr - in three parameters of radiation protection (leukocyte regeneration, epithelial protection and inhibition of apoptosis), five ginsenosides dominate the Rg 1 , Re , Rc , Rb 2 and Rd .

 - Song2003reg - Ginseng ginseng polysaccharide has protected mice from the lethal effect of ionizing radiation.
-In addition, irradiation ginsan specifically improved the immune response of type 1 ( Han2005git ), had an antimutagenic effect ( Ivanova2006aep ) and promoted the repair of natural antioxidant systems after irradiation ( Han2005mrd ), all mice.
+In addition, ginsan specifically improved the immune response of type 1 ( Han2005git ) after irradiation , had an antimutagenic effect ( Ivanova2006aep ) and promoted the repair of natural antioxidant systems after irradiation ( Han2005mrd ), all mice.

-- Kim2007rea - Acid Ginseng Polysaccharide (APG) protected the bone marrow from radiation (mouse).
+- Kim2007rea - Acid Ginseng Polysaccharide (APG) has protected the bone marrow from radiation (mouse).